Identifying Unmeasured Confounders in Panel Causal Models: A Two-Stage LM-Wald Approach: Monte Carlo Simulation

 \subsection{Population Models}

 Each population model is a four-wave RI-CLPM with two latent variables, $X$ and $Y$, measured by single indicators at each time point.
-The RI-CLPM structure separates within-person fluctuations (for example, deviations from one’s mean trajectory) from stable between-person differences.
-To increase complexity while avoiding overfitting, I use four time points rather than adding more indicators per construct.
+The RI-CLPM structure separates within-person fluctuations from stable between-person differences, such as deviations from one’s mean trajectory.
+To increase complexity while avoiding overfitting, we use four time points rather than adding more indicators per construct.